gitinit-shivamrathour/gitinit-frontfolio.github.io/README.md

-# Front-Based Personal Portfolio site :partying_face:
+# Upgraded Personal-folio site :partying_face:

-Complete Responsive Personal Folio Site using HTML5, CSS3 & JS.
+Complete Responsive Personal Folio Site using HTML5, CSS3 & JS

 ## Description
-This site includes a nav-section, home-section, About-me-section, My-skills-section, Services-section, contact-us-section & footer section with scroll bar. in resposinve devices it also includes a side-baar or side-nav-baar.
+This site includes a nav-section, home-section, About-me-section, My-skills-section, Services-section, contact-us-section & footer section with scroll bar. in resposinve devices it also includes a side-baar or side-nav-baar. with day-night mode functionality and chatbot system.

 ### Dependencies